 Note: for this I had our bank manager in Montreal write up a letter which stated our bank and investment holdings.
 I had to get this letter translated by an official Spanish-government approved translator (I used the same one I used last year).
 Once I had that, I sent the letter and a bank statement supporting the balances to our lawyer.

 Our lawyer sent us the forms.
 We had to take them to our local bank to pay the fee of 19 Euros.

 That was it.

 It took a week for me to get our documents and translation done.
-Once I had them, I forwarded them to my lawyer.
+Once I had them, I forwarded them to our lawyer.

-I sent my documents to the lawyer on August 16th.
+I sent my documents to our lawyer on August 16th.

 On August 17th she passed it on to the consulate in Malaga.
-That same day I received a confirmation that it was received.
+That same day I received an email confirmation that it was received.

 Just a few days later, August 26th, we received word that our renewals were approved!
-We are therefore extended 2 years to October of 2023.
+We were therefore extended 2 years to October of 2023.

 Note: This means that we will have one more renewal to do in 2023.
 Assuming it goes through, that will renew us to 2025.
 At that time, after a total of 5 years in Spain, we can apply for Permanent Residency.

 Once your renewal has been approved, you have 30 days to make an appointment to get your new TIE card.
 Again, our lawyer arranged that.